 The effort required to drive culture is often-overshadowed by the quick hits a change in strategy can provide.
 Leaders can quickly change strategic gears and hire, fire, bonus, incentivize, invest, open, close, re-direct focus and quickly re-shape the strategic focus of an organization.
 All of these changes can be for naught if you don’t have the right culture in place.
 As the great Peter Drucker said, “Culture eats strategy for breakfast.”
-Yet, take a look at the data from a recent Partners In Leadership Workplace Study below:
+Yet, take a look at the data from a recent Culture Partners Workplace Study below:

 Louis Gerstner, former CEO of IBM, shared what he learned over his career.
 “When I came to IBM, I probably would have told you that culture was just one among several important elements in an organization’s makeup and success — along with vision, strategy, marketing, financials, and the like.
 I came to see, in my time at IBM, that culture isn’t just one aspect of the game, it is the game.”

-If culture is the game, how do you go about winning the game?
+If culture building is the game, how do you go about winning the game?
 Building it into your game plan, operationalizing it.
 If culture is a process, then it holds that you would need to embed it into your processes, make it a part of your habits, routines and agendas.

 Three areas where culture should be showing up include:

 In team meetings, culture should show up on the agenda in a very specific, actionable way.
 In industries where safety is a key result and focus area, what do they start every meeting with?
 A safety moment!
 The same principle applies to culture: whether sharing a success story around your culture or recognizing someone for living the culture in a specific way, make culture a part of your meetings.